Lab 2a - How to login to a SeaBeaver III AUV

 TX errors 0 dropped 0 overruns 0 carrier 0 collisions 0

 As you see from the output, your Ethernet IP address is 10.42.0.1.
 If your IP address is not in the range 10.42.0.ABC, you will not be able to log into the SeaBeaver Raspberry Pi.
-You might need to set up a static IP address for the topside laptop at this range.
+You might need to set up a static IP address for the top-side laptop in this range.

-The Ethernet interface of every Raspberry Pi is configured to have the same static IP address of 10.42.0.5.
+The Ethernet interface of every Raspberry Pi is configured to have the same static IP address as 10.42.0.5.
 Now connect to the Raspberry Pi via SSH:

 $ ssh seabeaver-raspi@10.42.0.5